Herd's Eye View: Improving Game AI Agent Learning with Collaborative Perception

 The HEV model presents dual advantages.
 First, it mirrors the constraints faced by AI outside of gaming, contributing to the development of more believable AI behavior in games.
-Second, it alleviates the computational demands associated with the BEV model, where each agent maintains its own unique view of the environment, instead only a single shared global view is utilized.
+Second, it alleviates the computational demands associated with the BEV model, where each agent maintains its own unique view of the environment, instead, only a single shared global view is utilized.

-Emulating the successful methodologies of the ViZDoom project and the Obstacle Tower paper, we also incorporate reinforcement learning (RL) in our approach.
-RL enables our agents to tackle both low-level control tasks and high-level planning challenges concurrently in complex, procedurally generated environments.
-Importantly, similar to the Obstacle Tower approach, our agents are assessed not solely on their ability to navigate familiar environments, but also on their adeptness in handling unique variations of these environments.
-This underscores the importance of generalization in adapting to novel scenarios within the same environment.
+Emulating the successful methodologies of the ViZDoom project and the Obstacle Tower paper, we also incorporate Reinforcement Learning (RL) into our approach.
+RL enables us to test the effectiveness of HEV in both low-level control tasks and high-level planning challenges concurrently in complex environments.
+Importantly, similar to the Obstacle Tower approach, our agents are assessed not solely on their ability to navigate familiar environments, but also on their ability to handle unique variations of these environments.
+This highlights the importance of generalization in adapting to novel scenarios within the same environment.

-To assess the effectiveness of the HEV model and RL methodology in game AI, we conduct two sets of experiments in three simulated Multi-Agent Reinforcement Learning (MARL) game environments.
-The first experiment compares the accuracy of world-centric predictions using HEV with ego-centric predictions using BEV.
-The second experiment evaluates the efficiency of policies learned by RL agents trained on HEV views compared to those trained on BEV views.
+To assess the effectiveness of the HEV model, we conduct two sets of experiments in three simulated Multi-Agent Reinforcement Learning (MARL) game environments.
+The first compares the accuracy of HEV world-centric predictions with BEV ego-centric predictions.
+The second experiment evaluates the efficiency of policies learned by RL agents trained on HEV perspective views compared to those trained on BEV perspective views.

-Our work makes the following contributions: \begin{enumerate} \item We propose a baseline model for performing semantic segmentation in a fixed "HEV" world-view. \item We demonstrate the effectiveness of the HEV fixed world viewpoint in improving collaborative perception and MARL in games. \end{enumerate}
+Our work makes the following contributions: \begin{enumerate} \item We propose a baseline model for performing semantic segmentation in a fixed ``HEV'' world-centric view. \item We demonstrate the effectiveness of the HEV fixed world viewpoint in improving collaborative perception and MARL in games. \end{enumerate}

-Our exploration of more realistic perception models and the application of reinforcement learning provides significant insights for game AI development, stressing the wider applicability of these techniques beyond the gaming industry.
+Our exploration of more realistic perception models provides significant insights for game AI development, stressing the wider applicability of these techniques beyond the gaming industry.